BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Package-Automation/README.md

 ## The return of Package Shipments via Package Notes

-This feature was removed for a while, but has been returned on request.
-You can format text strings in package notes, or use the [Package Builder](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/Package.rex) (in the **ISPF-tools-for-Quick-Edit-and-Endevor** folder) to fill in notes for a package.
+This feature was removed for a while, but has been returned.
+You can use the [Package Builder](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/Package.rex) in the [**ISPF-tools-for-Quick-Edit-and-Endevor**](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor) folder, or do your formatting of text strings into the  package notes.
+Then, the package creator, and approvers can tailor the notes to select which pre-configured destinations are applicable for the package.

+When the package Executes and the notes are formatted in this manner, as package shipping instructions, then shipments will be limited to those referenced by the package notes.
+Here is an example of package Notes that request shipments for a package.

       .........1.........2.........3.........4.........5.........6
   1.  ____________________________________________________________